AlainFidahoussen/IFT6758-A2022-G08-Docker/README.md

 The serving log file is available at the address `http://localhost:8890`.

-The streamlit service is available at the address `http://localhost:8892`.
+The streamlit service (NHL App) is available at the address `http://localhost:8892`.

 ## Run the NHL App with Docker
 The dockers only work on Linux for now (or WSL on Windows).